 2. Investing in Intranets For Staff and Providers

-Interestingly, engaged employees are 87percent less likely to leave an organization than those disengaged.
-Intranets also have social and collaborative features such as comments, direct messaging, and document sharing.
-These features allow for seamless communication and sharing of information across departments, which can allow staff to work more efficiently and be more engaged.
+Engaged employees are notably 87 percent less likely to leave an organization compared to their disengaged counterparts.
+Intranets offer social and collaborative features like comments, direct messaging, and document sharing.
+These features facilitate seamless communication and information sharing across departments, promoting efficiency and higher levels of engagement among staff.

-Where to start: Most healthcare organizations have some sort of intranet in place, but they are often the last digital asset to receive any updates or improvements.
-We recommend creating a survey for all employees to contribute feedback on how they use the existing intranet and the improvements they would like to see.
-Users may use intranets for different reasons, so segmenting your audiences can create better tailored experiences.
-Maintaining anonymity can allow staff to be candid on the daily challenges they face when using the system and then work to gain organizational alignment on the importance of using that data to make changes.
-With burnout increasing amongst healthcare workers, having the right internal resources is as important as external patient-facing digital tools.
+Where to start: While most healthcare organizations have an intranet in place, they often lag in updates or improvements.
+We recommend initiating a survey for all employees to share feedback on their use of the existing intranet and suggest improvements.
+Recognizing diverse user needs, segmenting audiences can enhance tailored experiences.
+Ensuring anonymity encourages staff to candidly address daily challenges, aligning the organization on leveraging this data for meaningful changes.
+In the context of rising burnout among healthcare workers, prioritizing internal resources is as crucial as external patient-facing digital tools.

 3. Open Scheduling and Online Visits

-On average, virtual appointments can save time for patients and providers by 105 fewer minutes than in-person care, as virtual care removes the need to travel to a doctor’s office and wait in a waiting room for periods of time.
-However, healthcare organizations can be slow to adapt and create the right digital tools to schedule and facilitate online visits.
-Offering open scheduling, which lets patients make same-day appointments, can reduce the stress healthcare workers face when trying to squeeze a patient in for the earliest available appointment.
+On average, virtual appointments save patients and providers approximately 105 minutes compared to in-person care, eliminating the need for travel and waiting room time.
+Despite these advantages, healthcare organizations may be slow to adapt and implement the necessary digital tools for scheduling and facilitating online visits.
+Introducing open scheduling, allowing patients to make same-day appointments, can alleviate the stress healthcare workers experience when accommodating patients for the earliest available slots.

-Embracing a hybrid care model will have positive impacts upstream as patients will have easier access to the care they need, regardless of their location and circumstances.
-If your organization takes a “consumer first” approach to digital and provides the ability for a patient to search and find the right doctor for their condition, it will help lift the staff burden from fielding unnecessary calls and inquiries while allowing them to focus on other important tasks.
+Embracing a hybrid care model offers positive upstream impacts, providing patients with easier access to the care they need, irrespective of their location and circumstances.
+Adopting a “consumer-first” approach to digital tools, enabling patients to search and find the right doctor for their condition, alleviates the staff burden of handling unnecessary calls and inquiries.
+This approach allows healthcare workers to concentrate on other essential tasks.

 Where to start: Modea recommends beginning with organizational alignment on the approach to online scheduling and a hybrid care model.
 The most common barrier is open scheduling and provider reluctance to implement this due to less control over their schedules.